cheater/articles/first-haskell-script.md

 	-- The main program

 ## Persistence using *IO* — reading from and writing to files
 So we can make our script learn new friends!
-However, ever time it starts its brain is reset.
+However, every time it terminates its brain is reset.
 Let's try storing that information somewhere.
 But first, we need to be able to *read* it.
 You may know Python's *with* keyword; it creates a new context within which e.g. a file handle is available.
 Haskell has something similar for files; it's called *withFile* and, as everything, it is a function.
-However, instead of creating a block, or contect, *withFile* takes a callback as an argument, which it then executes with the handle as the parameter to that callback.
+Instead of creating a block or context, *withFile* takes a callback as an argument, which it then executes with the handle as the parameter to that callback.
 Before we apply it, let's transform our current code a bit; change:
 	main = loop known_friends
 	-- The main program
 to: